threatcon/threatcon/README.md

 <br />

 <p>Hello and welcome.
-My name is Antonio Turner and my primary job is a Network Architect</p>
+My name is Antonio Turner and I am a Senior Network Architect. </p>
-<p>My primary responsibilities are network audits and creating network automation tools.</p>
+<p>I am currently working on auditing, automation and reporting tools.</p>
-<p>I create tools in Ansible, PowerShell and VBA.
+<p>I develop tools in Ansible, PowerShell and VBA.
 Yes, VBA.
-I work in houses that Microsoft built and they heavily rely on Microsoft Office automation.</p>
+I work in houses that Microsoft </p>
+<p>built and they heavily rely on Microsoft Office automation.
+I have been developing in VBA for </p>
+<p>20 years, so I love it, even if most people, including Microsoft don't. </p>

 ### :trophy: &nbsp;Certifications: